 Eligibility for P.A.D.E. requires that you are a current UGA student, either undergraduate or graduate, and includes both students who drink and those who abstain.
 Members of P.A.D.E. commit to the group for a minimum of 1 year.
 Group members will be trained on alcohol and other drug content, so previous knowledge and experience is helpful, but not required.

-Applications will be accepted through Sunday, April 30, at midnight.
+Applications will be accepted through August.
 Click here for Application!

 For questions about the group, the application process, or membership requirements, please contact the group’s advisor, Kelly Truesdell: firstname.lastname@example.org.